gabriwl165/python-web-framework/README.md

 ## Request Handler

-Now, to keep our support to responses, we need to change the way that we make request handle's, first of all, we need to change our `Server` class:
+Now, to maintain support for responses, we need to modify the way we handle requests.
+First, we need to update our `Server` class:
 ```python
 from typing import Optional